NhiLa/msse642/assignments/vibe-coding-assignments/vibe-coding-2.md

 ### Real-world incidents

-**Uber breach (2022):** An attacker repeatedly sent MFA push notifications to an Uber employee until the employee, fatigued by the alerts, approved one — a technique called MFA fatigue.
+**Uber breach (2022):** An attacker repeatedly sent MFA push notifications to an Uber employee until the employee, fatigued by the alerts, approved one, a technique called MFA fatigue.
 This gave the attacker access to Uber's internal VPN and then their entire AWS and GCP infrastructure.

 ---